wellsst/jwt-template/README.md

 ## TODO

-* Implement the challengeId - store it as a simple hash
+* Implement the challengeId
-* Add a simple server side request to the WelcomePage - graphml
-* Add the scheduled service to remove old requests
+*
 * Client side error handling
 * Unit tests
 * Add admin type/util features such as list users token, expire tokens
 * Allow user login from a certain number of browsers (re-use the same token)
 * User login history
 * Improve the flow of users making multiple requests
+* Check and warn if the server is not running as HTTP**S**, this whole thing hinges on this

 ##  Dependencies